 Getting a medical certificate for work when you are sick is an important part of your due diligence as an employee no matter where you are working.
 They act as a means of giving employees a way to provide their employers with an official document from a doctor clearing them from work for one or several days.

-What law governs medical certificates in Australia?
+What law governs normal medical certificates in Australia?

-In Australia, certificates for medical conditions are governed by the Fair Work Act (2009), which sets out in black & white that a business is required to give its employees, whether they be part-time or full-time, a set number of personal/carer’s leave days annually.
+In Australia, physical or online medical certificates for medical conditions are governed by the Fair Work Act (2009), which sets out in black & white that a business is required to give its employees, whether they be part-time or full-time, a set number of personal/carer’s leave days annually.
 Sick leave is included as part of personal/carer’s leave, which can also be used for when a family member is ill, and you need to stay home to help care for them/drive them to appointments etc.

 What does the law say about certificates for medical conditions?